 Prepare for some (minor) side effects.
 Lip fillers do come with some minor side effects that your practitioner should notify you about.
 Some minor bruising at the injection sites, swelling, and soreness are likely to occur after your treatment and last for up to 2 days, but oral anti-inflammatories like ibuprofen will ease these.
 Arnica bruise cream can be used on localised bruising, too.
 This treatment is known as a ‘lunch time procedure’ because it only takes around half an hour and the results are instant, but you could still have some noticeable side effects after.
 Nothing that some tactical makeup couldn’t cover, though.

 If you don’t like your results, you can reverse them.
 One of the benefits of using hyaluronic acid-based fillers, aside from their safety, is that you can dissolve them if you don’t take to your results.
 Lip fillers are only temporary anyway and they dissolve within the body naturally over time, but if you’d rather reverse them sooner then your practitioner can dissolve them in-clinic.
-All this takes is a few injections of a harmless enzyme called hyaluronidase that feel much the same as the initial filler did, and this works to quickly dissolve the unwanted filler.
+All this takes is a few injections of a harmless enzyme called hyaluronidase that feel much the same as the initial filler did, and this works to quickly dissolve filler.
 Your lips will return to post-procedure normality shortly afterwards.

 You see so much in the media and press about lip fillers, whose got them and who hasn’t, but you don’t always know the details about the treatment.
 Whether you’re seeking a plumped pout or naturally and slightly fuller lips, the aesthetic professionals at L’Atelier Aesthetics in Harley Street are happy to meet you.
 Enquire online or speak to a member of staff today on 0207 637 3208 to book your initial appointment.